Logo PyPlate

 PyBaker - Build the project

-Once you have created a project, you can use 'pybaker' in the project's directory to update metadata in the project's files and create a 'dist' folder.
+Once you have created a project, you can run 'pybaker' in the project's directory to update metadata in the project's files and create a 'dist' folder.
 If you are using VSCode, you can select 'Terminal/Run Build Task...' from the menu bar or press 'Ctrl+Shift+B'.

 The values in the 'pyplate/project.json' file can be edited at any time, followed by re-running 'pybaker'.